vibrantleaf/ElegantFin-no-hidden/Add-Ons.md

 - To configure your theme to use the custom images, you'll need to input a URL pointing to an image in variables starting with '--url' and an overlay color in variables starting with '--color'.

-- The ideal Jellyfin cover sizes are `960px x 540px`, and the colors can be in rgb format i.e. `rbg(128, 128, 128)`.
+- The ideal Jellyfin cover sizes are `960px x 540px`, and the colours can be in rgb format i.e. `rbg(128, 128, 128)`.

 - Below are all the configurable variables, but you should remove the entries you do not intend to modify: